gotchoices/MyCHIPs/doc/learn-users.md

 ```
   suzie@mychips.org
 ```
-Keep in mind that a system would likely have to rely on a [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority) to securely contact mychips.org, somehow obtain a connection public key and portal, and then carry out the connection.
+Keep in mind that such a system would likely have to rely on a [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority) to securely contact mychips.org, somehow obtain a connection public key and portal, and then carry out the connection.